The Roots Declaration (daily reminder of the "big idea")

 This is a day to remember that God promised to bless the world through Abraham's descendants, and to live like that changes everything.

 This is an Abraham Day, and we are rooted.

 Use the above or any similar wording to keep God's "Abraham strategy" on your mind as you go through your day.
 Every single person you see is a potential blessing target.
-Stay alert for opportunities to bless, and keep asking God for more.
+Stay alert for opportunities to heal, bless, or connect people, and keep asking God for more.